iotJumpway/Intel-Examples/Intel-Galileo/Dev-Kit-LED/Python/README.md

 ## Cloning The Repo

-You will need to clone this repository to a location on your Raspberry Pi 3.
+You will need to clone this repository to a location on your Intel® Galileo Gen 1.
 Navigate to the directory you would like to download it to and issue the following commands.

     $ git clone https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples.git